samailamalima/Solo_Project/README.md

 # **M2 Domain**
-This is a simple demonstration of an etherium name service driven dapp.
-As usual, Nextjs is used on the frontend together with web3modal which is used for integrating our Metamask wallet.
-The dependency, ether was also used in the development.
+This is a dApp theat is built on Polygon network.
+As usual, Reactjs is used on the frontend with Tailwind css together with QuickNode which is used for integrating our Metamask wallet.
+The dependency, ether, Hardhat, Oppenzepeline, Polygon pos chain was also used in the development to provide chieve access to domain service on polygon.
 ## Built-with

 -   [ReactJS](https://reactjs.org/)